johnnymetz/johnny-metz-blog/content/posts/hadolint.md

 $ hadolint --ignore DL3013 --ignore DL3042 Dockerfile
 ```

 You can also ignore rules within the `Dockerfile` inline.
-I prefer this approach because you can ignore rules on a per-line basis and it's more clear where the violation is actually happening.
+I prefer this approach because you can exclude rules codes on a per-line basis and it's more clear where the violation is actually happening.

 ```Dockerfile
 # hadolint ignore=DL3013
 RUN pip install --upgrade pip
 ```

+Hadolint has an active open-source community and rules are added / updated on a regular basis.

 ### Severity Level